-It’s around two in the morning at New Sky restaurant on Spadina – my go-to spot for late night Chinese.
+It’s two in the morning at New Sky restaurant on Spadina – my go-to spot for (very) early morning Chinese.
 I’m in the company of a few of my closest friends and we’re being unapologetically rowdy over fried green beans with pork and General Tao chicken.
 I look around.
 I’m surrounded by warm, salty, unbelievably affordable dishes and great friendship.
 This is the close of my 26th year, my birthday party, and suddenly I’m bombarded by an unwelcome yet familiar concern:

 It hasn’t happened yet.
 It will never happen.
 I might even be running out of time.

 I look to the fortune cookie in front of me for some sort of sign or reassurance.
 With just a little too much urgency, I crack it open.
 It’s empty.

 After voicing my disappointment over my apparent non-existent fortune, I’m promptly given another cookie.
 It reads: you’re on your way to finding career success.

 “Ugggh!!
 Career success!?
 I don’t want career success!”
 I whine, half-jokingly, to my hazy late-dinner companions, “I want to find love!!”

 If you’ve been following along, you’ll know that on Valentine’s Day of this year, I came clean about my lack of success with serious romantic relationships.
 It was a bit of a battle cry.
 I acknowledged that I had been, for a long time, guilty of holding myself back and hiding.
 I acknowledged that I didn’t want to do that anymore.
 I acknowledged that I likely wasn’t everyone’s flavour, but that I wasn’t willing to change or was even capable of changing who I was for someone else.
 I acknowledged that I “had it all,” already, without being in a relationship.
 But by the end of it all, I still acknowledged that I wanted one.